juliangut/slim-routing/README.md

 * `name`, optional, route name so it can be referenced in Slim
 * `pattern`, optional, path pattern (defaults to '/')
+* `xmlHttpRequest`, request should be AJAX, false by default
 * `methods`, optional, list of accepted HTTP route methods.
 "ANY" is a special method that transforms to `[GET, POST, PUT, PATCH, DELETE]`, if ANY is used no other method is allowed in the list (defaults to GET)
 * `placeholders`, optional, array of regex/alias for path placeholders
 * `middleware`, optional, array of middleware to be added to the route